Thanks for printing! Don't forget to come back to ENERCON for new articles and information.

 ENERCON provides a broad range of regulatory support to operating commercial nuclear power plants.
 This includes preparation of license amendment requests for submittal to the regulator, assistance in responding to generic safety issues, assistance in addressing enforcement issues, and assistance with specialized regulatory issues such as Fukushima response and requests for Power Uprates, Fire Protection and Life Extension.

-ENERCON has 30 years of experience assisting utilities with a broad range of challenging regulatory issues including degraded core hydrogen control, station blackout, post-accident debris blockage of emergency core cooling system suction strainers, and performance issues affecting critical safety and plant support systems such as emergency diesel generators, station service water, and instrument air.
+ENERCON has over 30 years of experience assisting utilities with a broad range of challenging regulatory issues including degraded core hydrogen control, station blackout, post-accident debris blockage of emergency core cooling system suction strainers, and performance issues affecting critical safety and plant support systems such as emergency diesel generators, station service water, and instrument air.

 ENERCON is at the forefront with helping utilities respond to the 2011 accident at Japan’s Fukushima Dai Ichi Nuclear Power Plant.
 This has included completing extensive site walkdowns to identify vulnerabilities to seismic and flooding hazards, performing new analyzes of possible flooding hazards, and developing strategies for implementing nuclear industry guidelines on flexible response to beyond design basis accidents.
 ENERCON has also been involved in developing the regulatory submittals for the Fukushima associated US Nuclear Regulatory Commission Orders, associated Requests for Additional Information, and information request responses for seismic, flooding and emergency preparedness.